sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 - S. De Camillis et al., *Controlling the non-linear emission of upconversion nanoparticles to enhance super-resolution imaging performance*, [Nanoscale 12, 20347 (2020)](https://doi.org/10.1039/D0NR04809G)

 ## Ultrafast mass spectroscopy

 ### Pump-probe experiments

+Pump-probe laser experiments are currently the best candidate for studying electron dynamics in molecules.
+A laser pulse initiates the dynamics from a defined electronic state and its temporal evolution is probed at a given time delay by a second laser pulse, which induces molecular fragmentation.
+Due to the destructive nature of the measurement and the related uncertanties, the experiment requires to build a large ensamble of fragmentation patters (10^4-10^5 mass spectra).

+The first ever measurements of [relaxation dynamics in nucleosides](/research/#de-excitation-processes-in-nucleosides) and of [charge migration](/research/#attosecond-charge-migration) were made possible thanks to:
+- the development of a custom mass spectrometer including a composite arrangement of electrodes with tunable voltages to optimise the signal precision, extended time-of-flight region to improve accuracy, and high ultra-vacuum conditions to reduce the background noise,
+- neutral isolated molecules available in gas phase, through gentle thermal desorption, in proximity of the interaction region
+- pump and probe laser pulses with controlled and tunable temporal delay, focused at the centre of the interaction region of the mass spectrometer.

+{% comment %}
 Pump-probe laser experiments are a reliable technique to study electron dynamics in molecules.
-Laser pulses can initiate dynamics from a given initial electronic state but we don't have the capability to record in real-time the change evolution, even less on a single molecule level.
+Laser pulses can initiate dynamics from a defined initial electronic state but we don't have the capability to record in real-time the change evolution, even less on a single molecule level.
 The idea is to take snapshots of the change state by inducing photo-fragmentation with a second laser pulse.
 The fragmentation pattern is found to be directly related to the electron distribution of the molecule prior to the dissociative event.
 As the initial electron state is always the same, the accuracy of the measurement relies on building a sufficiently large statistical sample of the fragmentation pattern (10^5 molecules * 10^4 spectra).